RaviAgrawal-1824/Implementation_of_RL_Algorithms/README.md

 | Policy Iteration took 35 Steps. | Policy Iteration took 135 Steps. | Policy Iteration took 35 Steps. |
 | Value Iteration took 15 Steps. | Value Iteration took 31 Steps.  | Value Iteration took 15 Steps.  |

- ## Model Free Methods
+ ## Model-free Methods
-  Model free algorithms do not require a model of the underlying environment.
+  Model-free algorithms do not require a model of the underlying environment.
 The agent learns the optimal policy or value function by interacting with the environment and observing rewards.

   ### Tabular Methods
 Tabular methods maintain a table of values for each state-action pair in the environment.
-The agent explores the environment and append new observations in the table and iteratively estimates its true value fuctions.
+The agent explores the environment and appends new observations in the table and iteratively estimates its true value functions.
 They are effective in small to medium-sized environments.
 Tested on different [Minigrid environments](https://github.com/mit-acl/gym-minigrid):
    * `MiniGrid-Empty-6x6-v0`
    * `MiniGrid-Empty-8x8-v0`